OurCommunityPower.org > Insurance Forum | Debt Forum | Mortgage Forum | Credit Forum

 Term life policy has certain demerits that can be attributed to its diminished importance in the insurance market.

-As the name suggests, the term life policy covers the policy holder only for the term specified in the plan.
+As the name suggests, the term life insurance benefits cover the policy holder only for the term specified in the plan.
 If the owner of the policy dies within this period, his bereaved family will receive the death benefit.
 Otherwise, the amount that was paid towards the premium will get forfeited.

 In its purest form a term life policy only offers the death benefit, and no other advantages, which implies, that it doesn’t build any cash value.